Education

 • Assignments: giving and recording performance consistently

-• To instil learning in their students
+• To instill learning in their students

 • To inspire hope in their students